Chat with us, powered by LiveChat

 This article will consider the actions that make up offensive behaviour and their penalties.

-If an individual is convicted in a Tasmania court for an Offensive Behaviour offence, the offence will show up as a disclosable court outcome (DCO) on a police check.
+If an individual is convicted in a Tasmania court for an Offensive Behaviour offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 Indecent or Offensive Language in Tasmania